Salmaster1/Portfolio/Projects/HeadOn/index.md

 Head On was developed during my time at the school Yrgo in gothenburg.
 The project was a part of our *Game Design* course, where we used our knowledge and lessions of game design to create a game.
 This project was not my idea, but one of my group members.

-During this project, my role was as a programmer, and the game was developed in the Unity Game Engine, with the programming lagnuage C#.
+During this project, my role was as a programmer, and the game was developed in the Unity Game Engine, with the programming language C#.

 During the development process, the programming that I mainly focused on was the player character, the signal-button logic, and the system for grabable items.